robert-er/tasks22/README.md

 - read tasks from database
 - edit task
 - delete task
 - mailing service: app send email periodically to my address with number of tasks stored in the database.
+  Once Trello card is created, the mail with confirmation is sent.
+Mails have separate mail html templates based on Thymeleaf.

 Possible to send a task as a card to one of my Trello boards.
 Possible to read Trello boards and lists on my Trello account to select place where card will be saved.